Reshma’s Office Hours:

-If you are a person who has been affected by trauma, I would consider it a privilege to help support you while you create the life you want and deserve.
+If you are a teen or adult who struggles with anxiety, depression, or negative beliefs about yourself and/or has experienced trauma, dissociation, or has disordered eating issues, I would consider it a privilege to help support you while you create the life you want and deserve.

 I help teens and adults:

-- develop new and realistic beliefs about themselves, their abilities, efforts, and intentions.
+develop new and realistic beliefs about themselves and their abilities, efforts, and intentions.

 HOW I HELP THOSE WHO STRUGGLE WITH NEGATIVE BELIEFS ABOUT THEMSELVES